microsoft/PartsUnlimitedMRP/docs/HOL_Deploying-Using-Chef/README.md

 In this exercise, you will configure your Chef Workstation.

 **Step 1.** Verify the Chef Development Kit install
-	Open the Chef Development Kit console (you should have a desktop shortcut for it) Run the command:  chef verify
+	Open the Chef Development Kit shell (you should have a desktop shortcut for it) Run the command:  chef verify

+	The chef verify command returned errors that git was not configured with your identity information.
+	Proceed with step 2 to configure your identify information in git.

+**Step 2.** Configure your global git variables with your name and email address

+    git config --global user.name “YourName”
+    git config --global user.email “you@yourdomain.com”

+	Run "chef verify" again to ensure no further errors exist.

-**Step 2.** Download the Chef Starter Kit
+**Step 3.** Download the Chef Starter Kit

-    Login to the Chef Web Site
+    Go back to the Chef Manage Web Site
 	Go to the Administration tab
 	Select the "partsunlimited" organization
 	Click Starter Kit on the left hand side
 	Click Download Starter Kit

-**Step 3.** Extract the Chef Starter Kit
+**Step 4.** Extract the Chef Starter Kit

 	Extract the Chef starter kit files to a directory like C:\Users\<username>\chef\

-**Step 4.** Fix the Chef Server URL
+**Step 5.** Fix the Chef Server URL

 	Open the knife.rb file in chef-repo\.chef
-	Change the chef_server_url to the external FQDN (i.e. https://<chef-server-dns-name>.<region>.cloudapp.azure.com)
+	Change the chef_server_url to the external FQDN (i.e. https://<chef-server-dns-name>.<region>.cloudapp.azure.com/organizations/partsunlimited)
 	Save and close the file

-**Step 5.** Initialize Git and add the initial files.
+**Step 6.** Initialize Git and add the initial files.
-	Change directories to the chef-repo directory (i.e. cd chef-repo) git init
+	Change directories to the chef-repo directory in the Chef DK shell (i.e. cd C:\Users\<username>\chef\chef-repo) git init
     git add .
-    git commit –m 'initial commit'
+    git commit -m "starter kit commit"
-    cd ..

 **Step 6.** Run the knife ssl fetch command: